 - ❖ The purpose of the Library DIF is to provide funding for library books and other materials.
 When the City was incorporated on July 1, 2008, the City adopted the County of Riverside DIF which included a specific DIF for Library Books. - ❖ On April 1, 2014, the City adopted a new DIF program that did not include a category for the collection of library books and materials for the Mission Trail Library, which is run by the County in Wildomar.
-With the adoption of the new DIF program, the Library DIF was no longer collected.

-- ❖ On July 24, 2014, the County of Riverside and the City of Wildomar entered a Memorandum of Understanding (MOU) to use the balance of the Library DIF funds to purchase new library materials for the Mission Trail Library in Wildomar until the funds are exhausted, which is anticipated in fiscal year 2023-24. - ❖ The County invoices the City quarterly for new library materials purchased under this MOU.
+With the adoption of the new DIF program, the Library DIF was no longer collected. - ❖ On July 24, 2014, the County of Riverside and the City of Wildomar entered a Memorandum of Understanding (MOU) to use the balance of the Library DIF funds to purchase new library materials for the Mission Trail Library in Wildomar until the funds are exhausted, which was previously anticipated in fiscal year 2023-24.
+However, these funds are now anticipated to be exhausted in fiscal year 2024-25. - ❖ The County invoices the City quarterly for new library materials purchased under this MOU.